 The Principal will be hired by March 31, 2012 and begin working by no later than July 1, 2012.
 The school will also bring on its Director of Teaching & Learning, Director of Family & Community Partnerships, and Business Manager by June 1, 2012 to participate in student recruitment, complete training, and assist with school set-up.
-The Urban League will assist the Principal of conducting searches and hiring their inaugural team prior to this person formally assuming the leadership role full-time.
+The Urban League will assist the Principals with conducting searches and hiring their inaugural teams prior to these staff formally assuming the leadership role full-time.